AESD-Course-Project/AESD-Course-Project.github.io/README.md

   - serial communication between subsystems
   - GPIO communication to show successful inferencing... how it interfaces to BSP
   - Trigger on board LED for demonstration purposes
-- Arpit: Machine Learning Framework and TinyML Setup for setup
+- Arpit: Machine Learning Framework and TinyML Setup and yocto compatibility.
   - Dive Deep into Tiny Machine Learning deployment
-  - Integrate Arduino Nano BLE and OV7675 Camera to detect Person in frame
+  - Integrate Camera and peripheral to detect Person in frame.
   - Code Porting and Tensorflow dependencies.

-* Things left -> Alarm driver, alarm hardware, Kernel Modules devel ...

 ## Schedule Page